awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 **Resource Allocation**
 DynamoDB allocates the compute and storage resources that will be needed for building the index\.
 During the resource allocation phase, the `IndexStatus` attribute is `CREATING` and the `Backfilling` attribute is false\.
 Use the `DescribeTable` operation to retrieve the status of a table and all of its secondary indexes\.
-While the index is in the resource allocation phase, you cannot delete its parent table; nor can you modify the provisioned throughput of the index or the table\.
-You cannot add or delete other indexes on the table; however, you can modify the provisioned throughput of these other indexes\.
+While the index is in the resource allocation phase, you can't delete the index or delete its parent table\.
+You also can't modify the provisioned throughput of the index or the table\.
+You cannot add or delete other indexes on the table\.
+However, you can modify the provisioned throughput of these other indexes\.

 **Backfilling**
 For each item in the table, DynamoDB determines which set of attributes to write to the index based on its projection \(`KEYS_ONLY`, `INCLUDE`, or `ALL`\)\.
 It then writes these attributes to the index\.
 During the backfill phase, DynamoDB keeps track of items that are being added, deleted, or updated in the table\.
 The attributes from these items are also added, deleted, or updated in the index as appropriate\.
-During the backfilling phase, the `IndexStatus` attribute is `CREATING` and the `Backfilling` attribute is true\.
+During the backfilling phase, the `IndexStatus` attribute is set to `CREATING` and the `Backfilling` attribute is true\.
 Use the `DescribeTable` operation to retrieve the status of a table and all of its secondary indexes\.
 While the index is backfilling, you cannot delete its parent table\.
-However, you can still modify the provisioned throughput of the table and any of its global secondary indexes\.
+However, you can still delete the index or modify the provisioned throughput of the table and any of its global secondary indexes\.
-During the backfilling phase, some writes of violating items may succeed while others will be rejected\.
-After backfilling, all writes to items that violate the new index's key schema will be rejected\.
-We recommend that you run the Violation Detector tool after the backfill phase completes, to detect and resolve any key violations that may have occurred\.
+During the backfilling phase, some writes of violating items might succeed while others are rejected\.
+After backfilling, all writes to items that violate the new index's key schema are rejected\.
+We recommend that you run the Violation Detector tool after the backfill phase finishes to detect and resolve any key violations that might have occurred\.
 For more information, see [Detecting and Correcting Index Key Violations](GSI.OnlineOps.ViolationDetection.md)\.

 While the resource allocation and backfilling phases are in progress, the index is in the `CREATING` state\.
-During this time, DynamoDB performs read operations on the table; you will not be charged for this read activity\.
+During this time, DynamoDB performs read operations on the table\.
+You are not charged for this read activity\.

 When the index build is complete, its status changes to `ACTIVE`\.
-You will not be able to `Query` or `Scan` the index until it is `ACTIVE`\.
+You can't `Query` or `Scan` the index until it is `ACTIVE`\.

 **Note**
-In some cases, DynamoDB will not be able to write data from the table to the index due to index key violations\.
+In some cases, DynamoDB can't write data from the table to the index due to index key violations\.
 This can occur if the data type of an attribute value does not match the data type of an index key schema data type, or if the size of an attribute exceeds the maximum length for an index key attribute\.
-Index key violations do not interfere with global secondary index creation; however, when the index becomes `ACTIVE`, the violating keys will not be present in the index\.
+Index key violations do not interfere with global secondary index creation\.
+However, when the index becomes `ACTIVE`, the violating keys are not present in the index\.
 DynamoDB provides a standalone tool for finding and resolving these issues\.
 For more information, see [Detecting and Correcting Index Key Violations](GSI.OnlineOps.ViolationDetection.md)\.

-### Adding a Global Secondary Index To a Large Table<a name="GSI.OnlineOps.Creating.LargeTable"></a>
+### Adding a Global Secondary Index to a Large Table<a name="GSI.OnlineOps.Creating.LargeTable"></a>

-The time required for building a global secondary index depends on several factors, such as:
+The time required for building a global secondary index depends on several factors, such as the following:
 + The size of the table
 + The number of items in the table that qualify for inclusion in the index
 + The number of attributes projected into the index
 + The provisioned write capacity of the index
-+ Write activity on the main table during index builds\.
++ Write activity on the main table during index builds

 If you are adding a global secondary index to a very large table, it might take a long time for the creation process to complete\.
 To monitor progress and determine whether the index has sufficient write capacity, consult the following Amazon CloudWatch metrics:
 + `OnlineIndexPercentageProgress`